 Not having a rainy day fund could mean scrambling to find another way to absorb emergency costs, like taking out a loan or line of credit or pulling money out of savings for another goal.
 Not only do you risk straining your budget, but you might dampen your motivation to sacrifice for those goals, Gilmore says.

-Keep it up: Anything set aside is a step in the right direction, but ideally Gilmore suggests socking away three to nine months of take-home pay, a goal that will take both time and dedication.
+Keep It Up: Anything set aside is a step in the right direction, but ideally Gilmore suggests socking away about six months of expenses, a goal that will take both time and dedication.
 A shortcut to getting there?
 Consider allocating a percentage of your holiday bonus or raise toward your rainy day fund.

 Kudos to you for preparing for your post-work life.
 According to a GoBankingRates survey, one-third of Americans have nothing saved for retirement and 23% have less than $10,000.
 (The average American couple, by one calculation from the Economic Policy Institute, had only $5,000 in joint retirement savings.)

 If you started contributing young, you get extra brownie points.
 “It can be really discouraging in the first few years when you only have $7,000 in the account and your goal is $1,000,000,” Shapiro says.
 “But even if you can only contribute 1%, you’re better off than not contributing at all.”
 Slow and steady certainly wins this race, and the earlier you begin building up your retirement account, the better.

 Keep It Up: “Setting up automatic retirement increases for 1% to 2% annually with your employer is a great way to increase savings automatically,” Gilmore says.
 “It often goes unnoticed on the paycheck side since it’s a few dollars each pay cycle, but it allows the individual to boost savings, compound growth potential and keep pace with inflation.”